-Using larotrectinib while you are pregnant can harm your unborn baby.
+Using this medicine while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-Female patients should use effective birth control during treatment with larotrectinib and for at least 1 week after the last dose.
-Male patients who have female partners should use effective birth control during treatment with larotrectinib and for 1 week after the last dose.
-If you think you have become pregnant while using larotrectinib, tell your doctor right away.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
+Female patients should use effective birth control during treatment with this medicine and for at least 1 week after the last dose.
+Male patients who have female partners should use effective birth control during treatment with this medicine and for 1 week after the last dose.
+If you think you have become pregnant while using this medicine, tell your doctor right away.

-Check with your doctor right away if you have confusion, difficulty speaking, dizziness, problems with coordination, or tingling, numbness, or burning sensation in your hands and feet.
+Check with your doctor right away if you have confusion, dizziness, memory loss, mood or mental changes, or sleep problems.
 These may be symptoms of a nervous system problem.

-Larotrectinib may make you dizzy, confused, or less alert than you are normally.
-Do not drive or do anything else that could be dangerous until you know how larotrectinib affects you.
+This medicine may make you dizzy, confused, or less alert than you are normally.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.